TheTornAcls/Colossal-Cave/README.md

 version has been translated from BDS C to CII by Jerry Pohl and then to C Set++ C by John Kennedy.

-See ADVENT.DOC for info on how the program was modified and how you can change the source.
+See ADVENT.TXT for info on how the program was modified and how you can change the source.

 All the .C files are C source code.
 The .TXT files are data used